 Beets are a unique source of betaine, a nutrient that helps protects cells, proteins, and enzymes from environmental stress.
 It's also known to help fight inflammation, protect internal organs, improve vascular risk factors, enhance performance, and likely help prevent numerous chronic diseases.
 As reported by the World's Healthiest Foods:

 "[Betaine's]… presence in our diet has been associated with lower levels of several inflammatory markers, including C reactive protein, interleukin-6, and tumor necrosis factor alpha.
 As a group, the anti-inflammatory molecules found in beets may eventually be shown to provide cardiovascular benefits in large-scale human studies, as well as anti-inflammatory benefits for other body systems."

 The powerful phytonutrients that give beets their deep crimson color may help to ward off cancer.
 Research has shown that beetroot extract reduced multi-organ tumor formations in various animal models when administered in drinking water, for instance, while beetroot extract is also being studied for use in treating human pancreatic, breast, and prostate cancers.

 Beets are high in immune-boosting vitamin C, fiber, and essential minerals like potassium (essential for healthy nerve and muscle function) and manganese (which is good for your bones, liver, kidneys, and pancreas).
 Beets also contain the B vitamin folate, which helps reduce the risk of birth defects.

 6. Detoxification Support

 The betalin pigments in beets support your body's Phase 2 detoxification process, which is when broken down toxins are bound to other molecules so they can be excreted from your body.
-Traditionally, beets are valued for their support in detoxification and helping to purify your blood and your liver.
+Traditionally, beets are valued for their support in detoxification and for helping to purify your blood and your liver.